tesseral-labs/docs/fern/pages/technical-concepts/log-in-with-google/index.md

 <Note>

-Take note of what account you're currenly logged into in Google Cloud Console.
+Take note of what account you're currently logged into in Google Cloud Console.
 If you have work and personal Google accounts, make sure you're not logged into the wrong one!